 And goodly, it was the first time I was seeing a lederhosen and dirndl in person (a lederhosen is to Munich what a kilt is to Scotland).
 Didn’t see anyone in Berlin wear those but in Munich on this Sunday, it seemed everyone had them.
 They looked cool too.
 Particularly adorable on the kids.
 I loved the look.
 Thought of getting myself one.
 But the thought of wearing them in the heat of Lagos and the curious, pathetic look I would engender made me change my mind.

 But I’m gonna get one one day!
-When I’m old and greying and stooped and no longer care!
+When I’m old and graying and stooped and no longer care what people think.
+I’ll probably wear it to church on a Sunday and sit in the front pew.
+Everyone can eat their hearts out.

 Munich also felt a tad less open than Berlin.
 Less welcoming.
-It could have been me but I thought I got more curious glances here.
+I thought I got more curious glances here.

 A curious incidence.

-I went to the Chinese food stall at the Munich Hauptbanhof.
-I stood in front of the menu board trying to decide what to order.
-Then along waltz the Chinese waiter who enthusiastically pointed me to the section for fried chicken and boiled potatoes.
+I went to a Chinese food stall at the Munich Hauptbanhof.
+I stood in front of the menu board unsure of what to order.
+Then along waltzes the Chinese waiter.
+He enthusiastically pointed me in the direction of fried chicken and boiled potatoes.

 I was livid and barked my disgust at him.
 He seemed surprised.

+I was surprised that he seemed surprised.
 So, I thought to myself; “Calm down, Jide.
 Maybe this dude doesn’t even understand the symbolism of black people and fried chicken.
 I mean, he could barely speak English.
-Maybe fried chicken and boiled potatoes were all he’d seen most black people order?”
+And you are not African American anyways.
+Maybe fried chicken and boiled potatoes was all he’d seen most black people order.”

-I stilled my anger with a bowl of Noodles with Pork Chops.
+I stilled my anger with a bowl of Noodles and Pork Chops.

-Well, Munich was “Hauptstadt der Bewegung” – the Capital of the Movement – the birthplace of the Nazi Party.
-Its spiritual home.
+Well, Munich was “Hauptstadt der Bewegung” – the Capital of the Movement.
+The birthplace and spiritual home of the Nazi Party.
 This was where Hitler began making all his speeches and building the followership that would result in the Third Reich.

 Munich was also where the Nazis built the first concentration camp, at Dachau, just outside the city.
-I was also visiting Dachau.
+I was also visiting Dachau (pronounced dakau).

 I had booked the Hitler and Third Reich Walking Tour.
-Our tour guide took us on a walking tour of historical Nazi sites in Munich, learning about Hitler and the party as we went along.
+Our tour guide was a guy named Achim.
+Supremely knowledgeable about Nazism, world politics and of course, Munich.
+Sarcastic and funny as hell too.
+There were about twelve of us on the tour.
+Achim took us on a walking tour of historical Nazi sites in Munich, learning about Hitler and the Nazi party as we went along.
 We walked over 7km in about 2hr 30m.

 By the way, did you know that Hitler was a sir-fart-a-lot?
 Yep, he was a fat-bag.
 His farts were so horrendous they could put out an elephant.